Problems

 For a natural number \(n\) consider a regular \(2n\)-gon, with every vertex coloured either blue or green.
 It is known that the number of blue vertices equals the number of green vertices.
 Show that the number of main diagonals (passing through the centre of the \(2n\)-gon) with both ends blue is the same as the number of main diagonals with both ends green.

-Jess and Tess are playing a game colouring points on a white plane.
-Jess is moving first, she chooses a colourless point on a plane and colours it red.
-Then Tess makes a move, she chooses \(2022\) colourless points on the plane and colours them all green.
+Jess and Tess are playing a game colouring points on a blank plane.
+Jess is moving first, she picks a non-colored point on a plane and colours it red.
+Then Tess makes a move, she picks \(2022\) colourless points on the plane and colours them all green.
 Jess then moves again, and they take turns.
 Jess wins if she manages to create a red equilateral triangle on the plane, Tess is trying to prevent that from happening.
 Will Jess always eventually win?

 Two opposite corners were removed from an \(8 \times 8\) chessboard.
 Is it possible to cover this chessboard with \(1 \times 2\) rectangular blocks?